Three Hares ceilidh

 Over the course of three days, you’ll be guided by some of the most talented folk musicians in the UK.
 With a focus on both individual instrument development and group playing, this camp is ideal for those who want to improve their technique, while building experience in playing folk music with others in a friendly, supportive environment.

 Whether you’re an experienced musician or someone with a basic understanding of folk music, this is the perfect opportunity to deepen your knowledge, learn and refine your playing, and make lasting friends and memories.
 We are open to all abilities except absolute beginners.
-Over the weekend, our four music tutors will deliver a range of workshops covering the following instruments: Fiddle, Irish flute, whistle, uilleann pipes, squeeze box, vocals, guitar and mandolin.
+Over the weekend, our resident and guest music tutors will deliver a range of workshops covering the following instruments: Fiddle, Irish flute, whistle, uilleann pipes, vocal technique and song, guitar and mandolin, five string banjo.
 In the evenings we’ll have sessions in the bar and a ceilidh on on the Saturday night.
 Look at the programme below for full details on the weekends activities.

 YOUR TUTORS

-Our talented team of tutors is ready to lead you through a diverse range of workshops, covering an array of instruments.
-Whether you’re drawn to the tunes of Ireland, Northumberland or Cape Breton, or to songs and accompaniment, there’s something for everyone.
-We offer workshops on the following instruments:
+Our tutors are ready to lead you through a diverse range of workshops, covering an array of instruments.
+Whether you’re drawn to the tunes of Ireland or Someset, or the songs of Appalachia, or East Anglia, there’s something for everyone.
+We offer workshops suitable for the following instruments:

 • fiddle